 The negative is that corporate fitness typically has lower pay.
 Benefits might be part of the compensation package, so you will want to weigh the pros and cons.

 #12 – Pay-a-Fee Studios/Gym

->

-> There are also larger fitness facilities that allow independent trainers to use their gym or facility, like CompleteBody.
-Usually, the client will have a membership and the personal trainer will pay a fee to train there.
+There are also larger fitness facilities that allow independent trainers to use their gym or facility, such as CompleteBody.
+Usually, the client will have a membership, and the personal trainer will pay a fee to train there.

->

-> Some cities have options like GymLinx, which allows you to search and find open spaces to rent for training clients.
+Some cities have options like GymLinx, which allows you to search and find open spaces to rent for training clients.

 You will need to consider the location and flexibility for personal training at one of these studios or gyms.
 A long commute can add wear and tear to your car, which is an additional expense.

 #11 – Self-Owned Gym

 Obviously, if you own your own gym or fitness business, you can train clients there.
 This is probably one of the most flexible options but requires start-up fees for equipment and supplies, a solid business plan, a personal training business license, marketing, administrative tasks, and possibly the management of other employees.